 a) Available only for specific orders

-This solution can only finance a narrow set of orders.
+This solution can finance only a narrow set of orders.
 The order must be a strict product re-sale to a creditworthy client.
-Furthermore, your profit margins have to be above 20%.
+Furthermore, your profit margins must be above 20%.

 b) Not available to manufacturing companies